NetLah/configuration/README.md

 # NetLah.Extensions.Configuration - .NET Library

 [NetLah.Extensions.Configuration](https://www.nuget.org/packages/NetLah.Extensions.Configuration/) is a library which contains a set of reusable classes for build configuration with environment.
-These library classes are `ConfigurationBuilderBuilder`, `CertificateLoader` and `ConnectionStringsHelper`.
+These library classes are `ConfigurationBuilderBuilder`, `CertificateLoader` and `ConnectionStringManager`.

 ## Nuget package